ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 Some core pieces of the web are still centralized, making it more prone to breaking or being censored.
 IPFS can help and make the web more resilient.

+### Bluesky

+Bluesky is a decentralized social media protocol built on [IPLD](../concepts/ipld.md) that originated as a Twitter project but is now independent.
+The protocol uses a federated architecture with cryptographic IDs and content addressing to make data portable between servers.
+User data is stored in repositories using IPLD and content addressing.
+The protocol specifies clients, servers, decentralized identities (DIDs), data repositories, and aggregators to enable a federated social network.

+Learn more from the [IPFS Camp 2022 talk](https://www.youtube.com/watch?v=jGbBZbl-V8Y&list=PLuhRWgmPaHtRP0kfWyDuod_kVHE-5dGGL&index=7).

 ### Decentralized DNS

 The [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS) is one of the most centralized pieces of the web.
 By having to ask a central place to know where to find `google.com` or `facebook.com`, it is a central point of failure.
 Backing up the DNS on IPFS could improve its availability.
 A prototype for Javascript has been [published on NPM](https://www.npmjs.com/package/orbitdns).